Electronic nose: Working principle

 The computing system works to combine the responses of all of the sensors, which represents the input for the data treatment.
 This part of the instrument performs global fingerprint analysis and provides results and representations that can be easily interpreted.
 Moreover, the electronic nose results can be correlated to those obtained from other techniques (sensory panel, GC, GC/MS).
 Many of the data interpretation systems are used for the analysis of results.
-These systems include artificial neural network (ANN), fuzzy logic, chemometrics methods, pattern recognition modules, etc. Artificial intelligence, included artificial neural network (ANN), is a key technique for the environmental odour management.
+These systems include artificial neural network (ANN), fuzzy logic, chemometrics methods, pattern recognition modules, etc. Artificial intelligence, including artificial neural networks, is a key technique for the environmental odour management.

 Performing an analysis

 As a first step, an electronic nose needs to be trained with qualified samples so as to build a database of reference.
 Then the instrument can recognize new samples by comparing a volatile compound's fingerprint to those contained in its database.
 Thus they can perform qualitative or quantitative analysis.
-This however may also provide a problem as many odors are made up of multiple different molecules, which may be wrongly interpreted by the device as it will register them as different compounds, resulting in incorrect or inaccurate results depending on the primary function of a nose.
+This however may also cause a problem as many odors are made up of multiple different molecules, which may be wrongly interpreted by the device as it will register them as different compounds, resulting in incorrect or inaccurate results depending on the primary function of a nose.
 The example of e-nose dataset is also available.
 This dataset can be used as a reference for e-nose signal processing, notably for meat quality studies.
 The two main objectives of this dataset are multiclass beef classification and microbial population prediction by regression.
+For diseases such as lung cancer multiple types of analysis have been used.